hantsy/helidon-sandbox/docs/se-dbclient.md

-# Accessing Database with DbClient
+# Accessing Database with DB Client

-In my previous article of [introducing Helidon](https://medium.com/@hantsy/a-quick-glance-at-helidon-project-ca8bee8ad34b), I have demonstrated how to create a simple CRUD with RESTful APIs using the functional programming approach provided Helidon SE.
-But unluckily there is no means to connect to a database using the Helidon SE stack.
-But things will be changed soon in the upcoming Helidon 2.0.
+In my previous article of [introducing Helidon](https://medium.com/@hantsy/a-quick-glance-at-helidon-project-ca8bee8ad34b), I have demonstrated how to create a simple CRUD application with RESTful APIs using the functional programming style provided Helidon SE.
+But unluckily there is no means to connect to a database using the Helidon SE stack at that moment.

+The things will be changed soon in the upcoming Helidon 2.0.
+Helidon 2.0 brings a lot of significant changes to the existing stack, including the long-awaited database operating feature(so-called **DB Client**) in Helidon SE.
+More info about the changes of Helidon 2.0, check the [Changelog](https://github.com/oracle/helidon/blob/2.0.0-M1/CHANGELOG.md).

-[The first milestone of Helidon 2.0](https://medium.com/helidon/where-helidon-flies-809007221f1f) is on board, it shipped with a new **Db Client** in Helidon SE for database operations, currently it supports Jdbc and Mongo.
-More info about the breaking changes of Helidon 2.0, check the [Changelog](https://github.com/oracle/helidon/blob/2.0.0-M1/CHANGELOG.md).
+[The first milestone of Helidon 2.0](https://medium.com/helidon/where-helidon-flies-809007221f1f) is on board, currently it supports Jdbc and MongoDB.
+The Jdbc support is not really reactive APIs,  it wraps the blocking execution into an executor service,  and Mongo implementation is truly reactive due to its underlying ReactiveStreams drivers.

-In this post, we will add **DbClient** to [our former sample application](https://github.com/hantsy/helidon-sandbox/tree/master/se-start), and replace the dummy codes in our **Repository** with true database operations.
+In this post, we will add **DB Client** to [our former sample application](https://github.com/hantsy/helidon-sandbox/tree/master/se-start), and replace the dummy codes in our **Repository** with real world database operations.

 [toc]